C1710/emoji_builder/README.md

 ## Third party code
 This project uses many different crates.
 Their licenses can be found in the `licenses` folder.
 For more information, there's a `README.txt` included.
+However, only licenses for dependencies are included that are neither `dev-`, nor `build-`dependencies.
+Anyway, the whole source code of the dependencies is available online and also locally once `cargo build` is called.